katsuyoo/LightNet/README.md

 ## Recent updates

 20170801: Second-order SGD is introduced (SGD2), together with the corresponding normalization technique RMSnorm and a new ModU activation function.
-SGD2 is a fast training method that shows better tolerance to bad initializations.
+SGD2 is a fast second-order training method (or known as the Newton's method) that trains faster and better, and shows better tolerance to bad initializations.
 Check it out in \CNN and \SGD2.

 Implicit expansion is adopted to replace the bsxfun in LightNet.
 As a result, *Matlab R2016b* or later is required.